ash-shell/obj/README.md

 ### Constructors

 Constructors are magically named funcitons that get called when an object is initialized.
-Constructors can take an arbitrary amount of parameters, and have all of the same powers as a public method (as it technically is a public method).
+Constructors can take an arbitrary amount of parameters, and have all of the same powers as a public method (as it technically is just a public method).

 A constructor is a function denoted by the class name followed by `__construct`.